 English literature: Studying literature will no longer be compulsory at GCSE level but studying English language will.
 The new literature course will focus on "classic" literature and unseen texts will also be added to the exam.

 The new English literature and English language courses were introduced in September 2015.

 Changes to grades

-From 2017, maths, English literature and English language will be graded 9 to 1 instead of A*-G:
+From 2017, maths, English literature and English language have been graded 9 to 1 instead of A*-G: